Make a Succulent Wreath, Step-By-Step

 UPDATE: SEE THE COMMENTS if you're using small rooted succulents.

 Succulent wreaths have been popular for decades.
-Follow these simple instructions to make a succulent wreath, and you'll see why.
+Follow these simple instructions to make a succulent wreath, and you'll find out why.

 No soil needed!
-I recommend making a soil-less succulent wreath because soil is messy, heavy, dries out quickly, and—surprisingly—isn't needed.
+I recommend making a soil-less succulent wreath because soil is messy, heavy, dries out quickly, and---surprisingly---isn't necessary.
 Cuttings readily root into a moss-filled form.
 I also don't recommend fertilizing the wreath after cuttings have rooted, because fertilizer boosts growth, and I want my wreaths to stay compact.

 Which succulents should you use?
 You can't go wrong with jade.
 It's inexpensive, readily available and has pencil-thick stems that don't bend or break when inserted into the moss.
 But, really, any cuttings will work.
 The ideal cutting has a cluster of leaves atop about an inch of stem to anchor it.

-Cuttings can be expensive online, so if you’re on a budget, head to a large nursery or garden center.
-Most sell jade.
+Most large nurseries or garden centers sell jade.
 Ideally bring home several varieties to add texture, color and interest to your wreath.
 See my Jade Plant (Crassula) page.

 24-gauge florist’s wire

 Pencil, chopstick or screwdriver for poking holes in the moss

 These and other product links on this site may be affiliate.